 No specific laws identified for this ruling.

-The appellate court affirmed the Board of Collective Bargaining's dismissal of an improper practice petition, finding that the union failed to establish that security officers' interference with union official access was motivated by his protected union activity rather than personal animus.
+The New York City Board of Collective Bargaining's denial of an improper practice petition was affirmed.
+The union failed to establish that security officers' interference with union official access was motivated by union activity rather than personal animus.

 This summary was generated to explain the ruling in plain English and is not legal advice.